when things go wrong

-Some POS providers require the clients to sign a 12-month contract or a rolling contract for their services.
+Some providers of popular POS systems for restaurants require the clients to sign a 12-month contract or a rolling contract for their services.
 One of the very first questions you need to ask should be related to the corresponding contractual arrangements and termination clauses.

-Be careful when signing any contracts, pay particular attention to any complex and hard to interpret conditions which can make termination of managed services costly and time consuming.
+Be cautious of signing any contracts when choosing a restaurant POS system, pay particular attention to any complex and hard to interpret conditions which can make termination of managed services costly and time consuming.
 Ultimately, you will spend a lot of time and money to deploy the POS system at your venue, and the last thing you need is a financial penalty for early termination of a service which has proved inadequate.

 It may be wise to avoid any long-term contractual arrangements since many providers are now moving towards a “no contract” model.
 Companies offering short-term subscriptions display higher confidence in their services and know that if they cannot meet your operational needs, you may move to another provider with no recourse.